Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 Version 4.2
 - Fixed compatibility issues with EE patch 2.6
 - Spirits will stay close to the summoner if combat is not active
+- Made component "Shaman-specific items" available for BG2:EE and EET

 Version 4.1
 - Added Project Infinity metadata